71/asmdot/docs/HACKING.md

 parsers are simple scripts that use [Parsy](https://github.com/python-parsy/parsy) as well as some internal utilities.

 Please see the [arch](../src/arch) directory for some example parse.
+Additionally, a [beginner-friendly template is available](./templates/arch.py) to easily get started creating a new parser.

 Note that instruction formats between all architectures are **different**; thus all parsers behave differently, and do not follow specific rules.